 Statewide Food System Assessments

-Ken Meter has performed statewide (or provincial) food system assessments in Arkansas, California, Hawai’i, Indiana, Manitoba, Minnesota, Nebraska, New Mexico, Ohio, Virginia, & West Virginia.
-Three of these are in-depth, and linked below.
-The others can be linked by clicking on the box at the right.
+Ken Meter has performed statewide (or provincial) food system assessments in twelve states: Arkansas, California, Hawai’i, Indiana, Manitoba, Minnesota, Nebraska, New Mexico, Ohio, South Carolina, Virginia, & West Virginia.
+Mississippi and Alaska are coming soon!
+Four of these are in-depth, and linked below.
+The others can be accessed by clicking on the box at the right.

 Emerging Greenhouse Technology in the Netherlands (2012)

 The Koppert Cress greenhouse near Rotterdam, in the Netherlands, aspires to be the “world’s most sustainable greenhouse.”
 Here, micro-greens are grown under LED and natural light, then shipped to gourmet restaurants globally.
 This first-hand report offers a glimpse of pioneering innovations at all stages of production.
 The firm also operates a similar greenhouse on Long Island in New York.
 Download report below:

 Download Greenhouse report with pictures (large file – 98mb)

 Download Greenhouse report without pictures (text-only – 131k)